Vysakh13579/letstalkresearch/README.md

 Finally, if you do find something interesting enough and want to `talk research,' please feel free to contact any one of our speakers for all sorts of guidance.

-Contact details of our speakers along with their subject are also included.
+Contact details of our speakers along with their subjects are also included.

 Chaitanya Paranjape(Theoretical Physics) : chaitanyaparanjape614@gmail.com , https://cpsquared.github.io/
 Vysakh (Astronomy and Astrophysics) : vysakh.official1999@gmail.com , https://www.linkedin.com/in/vysakh13579/